vottundev/qubic-bridge-proposal/README.md

 ### Deliverables:
 - **Smart Contracts:**
   - Develop smart contracts on Qubic for token swap operations.
 (33% of the milestone --> 2.650 USD)
-  - Develop smart contracts on Ethereum/Arbitrum One to handle wrapped Qubic (wQub).
+  - Develop smart contracts on Ethereum/Arbitrum One to handle wrapped Qubic (wQu).
 (33% of the milestone --> 2.650 USD)
   - Ensure cross-chain communication logic between Qubic and Ethereum/Arbitrum One.

 - **Contract Deployment:** (33% of the milestone --> 2.650 USD)